Turgerel/ScanSphere/ScanSphere/GEM Instructions.md

 Our ScanSphere tool utilizes the GEM library, specifically **node2vec** and **SDNE**.
 Here are the instructions to download GEM and running the graph embedding techniques.

+### Graph Embedding

+We want to use graph embedding techniques to transform the constructed graph from our scanned network data in a new low dimensional space, where each node is represented as a vector.

+### Structural Deep Network Embedding (SDNE)

+SDNE is a graph embedding technique that tries to learn from the First-order proximity and the Second-order proximity instead of taking random walks.
+First-order proximity is when two nodes have a direct edge, hence we will consider them as neighbors.
+Second-order proximity is when two nodes have an indirect edge but are similar due to sharing multiple neighbors/adjacents nodes.
+The main purpose of SDNE is to capture highly non-linear structures by using the First-order(supervised) and Second-order(unsupervised) proximities which result in a semi-supervised network proximity.
+The reason for using SDNE for our ScanSphere tool is to make sure our graph was in a lower dimension, directed, and weighted.
+We wanted to have an algorithm that placed pentalties when similar nodes are mapped far from each other in the embedded space, thus permitting a zone for optimization through minimizing the space between those nodes.

+Here is the research paper discussing more on SDNE: https://www.kdd.org/kdd2016/papers/files/rfp0191-wangAemb.pdf

+### Node2Vec

+Node2vec is a graph embedding technique that takes random walks, while investigating the neighborhood nodes.
+Node2vec utilizes breadth-first-search(BFS) and depth-first-search(DFS) to decide what what node it will be walking to.
+Breadth-first-search

+Here we propose node2vec, an algorithmic framework for learning continuous feature representations for nodes in networks.
+In node2vec, we learn a mapping of nodes to a low-dimensional space of features that maximizes the likelihood of preserving network neighborhoods of nodes.
+We define a flexible notion of a node’s network neighborhood and design a biased random walk procedure, which efficiently explores diverse neighborhoods.
+Our algorithm generalizes prior work which is based on rigid notions of network neighborhoods, and we argue that the added flexibility in exploring neighborhoods is the key to learning richer representations

 <details>
     <summary>DOWNLOAD GEM</summary>